 The Odeon Premiere Club allows you to earn 10 points for every £1 you spend in the cinema.
 These points can then be spent on tickets, food or drink.
 There are also regular points offers and special members' discounts.
 The club does cost to join, with membership options starting from £1.99, but you get some free points to start you off when you sign up.

 Odeon has Odeon Limitless, which offers cinema goers the chance to see any film they want, as often as they want to in Odeon cinemas across the UK and Ireland.
 The launch of this new card offers film fans the opportunity to visit Odeon cinemas as many times as they like for a monthly fee of £17.99 in almost all cinemas, and a monthly fee of £19.99 for central London cinemas.

 Membership of Picturehouse cinemas will give you four free tickets, up to £2 off tickets for a year, 10% off food and drink at the cinema, priority booking and a host of other discounts at restaurants and cafes such as Strada and GBK.

-A single membership costs between £15 and £55.
-Joint membership (two people at one address) costs between £90 and £95.
+Membership costs between £20 and £95.
 What’s more, you’ll get three months free if you renew by direct debit.

 Showcase has the Insider Club, which offers £6.50 (£8.50 for 3D films) tickets on Sundays after 7pm, and all day Mondays and Tuesdays.
 You'll also get money off food and drink and the chance to win tickets to free preview screenings.